Baseball card

-A baseball card is a type of trading card relating to baseball, usually printed on cardboard, silk, or plastic.
-In the 1950s, they came with a stick of gum and a limited number of cards.
+A baseball card is a type of trading card relating to baseball, usually printed on cardboard, or plastic.
+Formerly, they came with a stick of gum.
 These cards feature one or more baseball players, teams, stadiums, or celebrities.

-Baseball cards are most often found in the Contiguous United States but are also common in Puerto Rico or countries such as Canada, Cuba, South Korea and Japan, where top-level leagues are present with a substantial fan base to support them.
+Baseball cards are most often found in the Contiguous United States but are also common in countries such as Puerto Rico, Canada, Cuba, South Korea and Japan, where top-level leagues are present with a substantial fan base to support them.
 Some notable companies producing baseball cards include Topps and Panini Group.

 Previous manufacturers include Fleer (now a brand name owned by Upper Deck), Bowman (now a brand name owned by Topps), and Donruss (now a brand name owned by Panini).
 Baseball card production peaked in the late 1980s and many collectors left the hobby disenchanted after the 1994-95 MLB strike.
 However, baseball cards are still among the most sought collectibles of all time.